gabrielweber654/FitNowApp/README.md

 #11-14-2022
 Cleaned up project page, fixed slight issue to make it compatible with Pixel 2 API 30 2 USE FITNOW_RESUME.ZIP FOR FINAL PROJECT

+Also,
+Fitnowscreenshots includes various screenshots of the app